CompTIA Security+ vs CISSP: Which One Is Better?

 The CompTIA Security+ certification is a highly valued accolade, recognized all over the world, that verifies an individual’s comprehension and ability to carry out the fundamental security tasks required in the field of information technology.
 This certification is specifically crafted for IT professionals who have a minimum of two years of network security experience and are striving to escalate their careers in the realm of information security.
 The scope of this certification is far-reaching, encompassing an array of subjects such as network security, access control, cryptography, and the threats and vulnerabilities faced by the IT industry.

 While Security+ is more of an entry-level credential than others, it’s still one of the best security certifications in its own right.
-In fact, Security+ is a required certification by the US Department of Defense and is recognized by both the American National Standards Institute (ANSI) and the International Organization for Standardization (ISO).
+Security+ is a required certification by the US Department of Defense and is recognized by both the American National Standards Institute (ANSI) and the International Organization for Standardization (ISO).
 Another benefit of Security+ is that it is vendor-neutral, choosing instead to focus on general security topics and technologies, without limiting the focus to any one vendor, and their approach.

 The Certified Information Systems Security Professional (CISSP) is a beacon of distinction in the world of information security.
 (ISC)², a non-profit devoted to uplifting the information security field, offers this widely recognized and respected certification, considered the gold standard among information security professionals.